 Salesforce Commerce Cloud

 The Commerce Cloud offers best-in-class features and functionality to provide excellent customer service and experience irrespective of your customer’s presence (online or offline).
 It also frees your business from the demands of managing a technical roadmap and enables customer data integration to give your consumers a better experience.

 If your focus is on providing your clients with a positive, engaging customer experience, then Commerce Cloud will be the best fit for you.

-Salesforce Community Cloud
+Salesforce Analytics Cloud

 The scope of industry categories that Salesforce is ready to support is quite impressive: